Triton-Robotics-Training/Week-1/readme.md

 double x = anInput.read(); //you can use either of these
 ```

-However now x will be a decimal (float) value from 0 to 1.
+The nucleo board works on 3.3v logic, that is, when reading and analog input it will map (0, 3.3) volts to a (0, 1) `float`.

-You can add a potentiometer using the simulator, by clicking Add Component, then selecting Potentiometer.
+You can add a [potentiometer](https://randomnerdtutorials.com/electronics-basics-how-a-potentiometer-works/) using the simulator, by clicking `Add Component`, then selecting Potentiometer.

 ![](assets/week1_3.png)

 ## Assignment

-Using this, have an led flicker with a period of 2s, and be on for that percentage of time (Ex: at 0.3 it will be on 30% of the time, which is 0.6 seconds).
+Using this, have an led flicker with a period of 2s, and be on for that percentage of time (Ex: at 0.3 it will be on 30% of the time, which is 0.6 seconds). `wait_ms(milliseconds)` might come in handy here.